 A restorative response can be conducted verbally or through a written Behaviour Reflection (see Appendix 4).
-Copies of Behaviour Reflection sheets should be kept in a file with the HT and will be uploaded to Cpoms.
+Copies of Behaviour Reflection sheets should be uploaded to Cpoms.

 Restorative feedback involves asking the following questions:

 - What happened/which school rule was broken? - What were you thinking/feeling at the time? - What do you think and how do you feel now? - Who has been affected by this behaviour? - What is needed to put things right? - How can we make sure that this doesn't happen again?